martinda/gradle-multi-project-demo1/README.md

 without having to specify the full path to the subproject.

-When asking gradle for the list of all tasks, gradle says the subprojects have the tasks, but does not list that the root project still has them too:
+When asking gradle for the list of all tasks, gradle says the subprojects have the tasks, but does not list that the root project can still call them:

 ```
 $ ./gradlew tasks --all